rackerlabs/support-how-to/content/general/detailed-invoices-overview.md

 lines.
 The first line indicates the total charges for the device.
 Any line under the first indicates an itemized price based on how the device was used.

-If you want details about how a device's use charge was calculated, place your cursor over the charge.
-A pop-up box appears next to the cursor with the equation used to calculate the charge.

-At the top of the invoice is a collapsible list called **Account**.
-Account-level charges are the charges that are not specific to an individual device.

 **Note:** Although their format is similar, detailed invoices are displayed differently than the CSV format of invoices.
 The CSV format